Tiny 'Smart' Drives Hold More Than Data

 Purmal said U3 is in dialogue with all the big software players about getting more applications to support U3.
 One way is to provide more portable versions of larger applications.
 Another way, for example with Microsoft Office applications, is to include user preferences and settings on the drive that Office on the desktop computer can look for.
 So the user gets the personalized Office apps she's used too even while using someone else's computer.

-Based in Redwood City, Calif., U3, was created with backing from USB flash drive companies M-Systems
+Based in Redwood City, Calif., U3, was created with backing from USB flash drive companies M-Systems and SanDisk and licenses its platform to USB drive manufacturers.

-USB Flash Drive Alliance is working on an open set of standards to, among other things, facilitate a standard application interface for flash drives.
+Separately, the USB Flash Drive Alliance is working on an open set of standards to, among other things, facilitate a standard application interface for flash drives.

 The group's membership includes U3 supporter Kingston, along with competitors such as Lexar and PNY Technologies.
-Microsoft
+Microsoft is also an associate member of the group.

 "Our expectation is that anything [the USB Flash Drive Alliance] does would be complementary to what we're doing," said U3's Purmal.